 What is Sudocrem Antiseptic Healing Cream?

-Sudocrem Antiseptic Healing Cream is the classic Sudocrem product that has been mum’s simple, effective ally for 90 years.
+Sudocrem Antiseptic Healing Cream is the classic Sudocrem product that has been parent’s simple, effective ally for 90 years.
 It is great for soothing sore skin and treating nappy rash and has been proven to rapidly reduce the redness, swelling, heat and pain of nappy rash with 24 hours.

 How does Sudocrem Antiseptic Healing Cream work?